JacquesCarette/Drasil/code/SRS/mdBook/src/SecGoalStmt.md

 # Goal Statements {#Sec:GoalStmt}

-Given the kinematic properties, and forces (including any collision forces) applied on a set of rigid bodies, the goal statements are:

-<div id="linearGS"></div>

-Determine-Linear-Properties: Determine their new positions and velocities over a period of time.
+Given the masses, length of the rods, initial angle of the masses and the gravitational constant, the goal statement is:

-<div id="angularGS"></div>
+<div id="motionMass"></div>

-Determine-Angular-Properties: Determine their new orientations and angular velocities over a period of time.
+motionMass: Calculate the motion of the masses.